SAAssist/saassist-server/README.rst

             |`-----{info}     get detailed information about APAR (asc file)
             |
              `-----{install}  install APAR

+    saassist-server: can be an AIX, Linux or MacOS with Internet access directly or through proxy.

+    saassist-client: your AIX or PowerVM server running as client

 SAAssist Server (saassist-server)
 =================================

 The SAAssist Server (saassist-server) is written in Python.

-saassist-server access IBM FLRT website and collect all informations about an specific CVE or IV number.
-It downloads data from website and store in a repository to delivery to SAAssist Client (saassist-client) upon request through HTTP or NFS.
+saassist-server accesses IBM FLRT website and collects all information about a specific CVE or IV number.
+It downloads data from website and store in a repository to be used by SAAssist Client (saassist-client) upon request through HTTP or NFS.

-The saassist-server include the HTTP server (saassist-webserver) if non static HTTP server is available.
+The saassist-server includes the HTTP server (saassist-webserver), if a non static HTTP server is available it can be used as well.

-To use NFS is necessary that the system administrator exports the full path of repository.
+To use NFS is necessary that the system administrator exports the full path of repository ([saassist-server directory]/saassist/data/repos).

 Using saassist-server
 ---------------------